shancock9/blast-ips/README.md

 unavailable in existing published results, and when it is given it is usually highly approximate.
 The numerical methods employed here produce smooth results and converge as 1/N^2, where N is the number of spatial points in the finite difference calculation.
-Thus, by increasing N, the maximum error to be driven to very small values.
+This makes it easy to obtain an accurate error estimate, and the maximum error can be driven to very small values by increasing N.

 The estimated maximum relative error in shock overpressure obtained after interpolating the builtin tables with cubic interpolation for the gamma value